jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (5) It is no defence to proceedings for an offence against this Act in respect of the proportion of alcohol in a person's blood—
   (a) that there was or may have been an error in the result of the breath screening test or evidential breath test; or (b) that the occurrence or likely occurrence of any such error did not entitle or empower a person to request or require an evidential breath test or a blood test.
-(6) It is no defence to proceedings for an offence against this Act in respect of the proportion of a qualifying drug in a person’s blood—
-  (a) that there was or may have been an error in the result of the first oral fluid test or second oral fluid test; or (b) that the occurrence or likely occurrence of any such error did not entitle or empower a person to request or require a second oral fluid test or a blood test.
+(6) It is no defence to proceedings for an offence against this Act in respect of the proportion of a qualifying drug in a person’s blood that there was or may have been an error in the result of an oral fluid screening test undergone by the person.

 **Mandatory disqualification and assessment for repeat offences**